-- For most projects, and most audiences, the project tracking format that people will understand best is a Roadmap.
+For most projects, and most audiences, the project tracking formats that people will understand best is a Status Report or a Roadmap.

-- Using a Roadmap, you can show your whole project story on one side of A4.
+Using a Roadmap, you can show your whole project story on one slide.

 A “Rollout Roadmap” shows where you are, in the whole project setting, so that your stakeholders can get a sense of project progress.

 For Agile Project and Product Progress Tracking

 A User Story Mapping template is ideal to show where you are in your Release Plan, and which features (in which feature areas) are left to do.

 Beware – large Gantt charts and long task lists can be very hard to digest.